 • As defined in SB 379, a city, county, or city and county shall report to the Energy Commission when it is in compliance with this legislation.
 Additionally, a city, county, or city and county shall report annually to the Energy Commission within one year of implementing an online, automated solar permitting system.
 This annual reporting requirement shall become inoperative on June 30, 2034.

-• The number of permits issued for residential solar energy systems and residential energy storage systems paired with residential solar energy systems; and
+• Total number of permits issued for all residential energy storage systems paired with residential solar energy systems

 Q. If we have our own automated permitting platform, what does it need to do to comply with SB 379?